We Came to Dance

-"We Came to Dance" is the fourth and final single from Ultravox's sixth studio album Quartet (the third studio album recorded with singer Midge Ure), recorded at AIR Studios and released on Chrysalis Records on 27 May 1983.
-The single reached #18 on the UK charts on 18 June.
+"We Came to Dance" is a song by British new wave band Ultravox, released as the fourth and final single from their sixth studio album Quartet (1982), the third studio album recorded with singer Midge Ure, recorded at AIR Studios and released on Chrysalis Records on 27 May 1983.
+The single reached No. 18 on the UK charts on 18 June.
 This was the last of seven consecutive top-20 singles for the band.